ministryofjustice/cloud-platform-user-guide/source/documentation/reference/operational-processes.md

 * inform the affected team
 * put together a plan to resolve the issue in hours

-#### Our documentation

-For our current systems based around the Template Deploy tooling, our documentation lives in [Confluence](https://dsdmoj.atlassian.net/wiki/spaces/PLAT/overview).
-This documentation includes architecture, runbooks and common issues.

-During the development of the Cloud Platform we are putting our documentation into Git repos stored on Github.
-The starting point for this documentation is the [Cloud Platform repo](https://github.com/ministryofjustice/cloud-platform)

 #### Measuring how we are doing

 We would like to measure: